Guide to Leveraging Demand Planning and Forecasting Systems:

 5. Enhance Supply Chain Collaboration

-Supply chain collaboration is the parts of the supply chain, including stakeholders ( internal and external) working together to achieve the primary objective of the supply chain.
+Supply chain collaboration is the part of the supply chain that includes stakeholders ( internal and external) working together to achieve the primary objective of the supply chain.

 Elements of a Demand Planning and Forecasting System